mansheelagarwal/Traffic-Similarity-Analysis/README.md

 # Traffic Similarity Analysis — Technical Upgrades

 This branch refactors the original notebook-based analysis into a structured Python package with tested modules and statistically rigorous metrics.
-The analysis itself is unchanged — this is about making it reproducible, testable, and extensible.
+The analysis itself is unchanged and this is about making it reproducible, testable, and extensible.

 See the `main` branch for background on the dataset, regions, and analytical goals.